North Indian Culture

-India is very diverse country, The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand and the Union Territories of Delhi and Chandigarh.
+North Indian Culture refers to the culture of North Indian states where people are predominantly Indo-Aryan.
+The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand, and the Union Territories of Delhi and Chandigarh.

-The North zone of India has its capital location ‘Delhi’ along the most popular sites of Golden Triangle Tour (Delhi-Agra-Jaipur).
-There is a strong regional bonding between Punjab, Haryana, Jammu & Kashmir, Chandigarh, Himachal Pradesh, Uttar Pradesh and Uttarakhand with some variations on the basics of customs, rituals, and traditions.
+The North Zone of India has its capital location ‘Delhi’ along with the most popular sites of Golden Triangle Tour (Delhi-Agra-Jaipur).
+There is a strong regional bonding between Punjab, Haryana, Jammu & Kashmir, Chandigarh, Himachal Pradesh, Uttar Pradesh, and Uttarakhand with some variations on the basics of customs, rituals, and traditions.

-People of North are well built and sturdy.
-The states of Uttarakhand, Rajasthan, Haryana, Madhya Pradesh, Chhattisgarh and Himachal Pradesh are overwhelmingly Hindu.
+People of the North are well built and sturdy.
+The states of Uttarakhand, Rajasthan, Haryana, Madhya Pradesh, Chhattisgarh, and Himachal Pradesh are overwhelmingly Hindu.
 Jammu and Kashmir is the only state in India with a majority Muslim population while Punjab is the only state with a majority Sikh population.

-There are so many festivals which are celebrated widely in North India with pomp and show like Dusshera, Diwali, Karvachauth, Holi, Navratri, Shivratri, Guru Nanak Jayanti.
-Many festivals are called with different names in various regions but are same North India festivals are celebrated in uttarayana.
-Ram Navmi and Janamasthami related to Lord Rama and Krishna are give importance in North.
+There are so many festivals that are celebrated widely in North India with pomp and show like Dusshera, Diwali, Karvachauth, Holi, Navratri, Shivratri, Guru Nanak Jayanti.
+Many festivals are called with different names in various regions but are same North India festivals are celebrated in Uttarayana.
+Ram Navmi and Janamasthami related to Lord Rama and Krishna are given importance in the North.

 Women in North India wear salwar, suits even jeans.
-Salwar-Kameez id traditional outfit for the women of Punjab, Jammu and Kashmir, Himachal Pradesh and northern Haryana.
+Salwar-Kameez is a traditional outfit for the women of Punjab, Jammu and Kashmir, Himachal Pradesh, and northern Haryana.
 In Rajasthan and its adjoining areas like southern Haryana, Uttar Pradesh, and Bihar, women wear Ghagra Choli.

-In rural northern region men in wear pyjama or dhoti, with a shirt or long kurta.
-Men also wear a headgear, which is considered as a symbol of honor.
+In rural northern region men in wear pajama or dhoti, with a shirt or long kurta.
+Men also wear headgear, which is considered a symbol of honor.

-North Indian main food is dal, chawal, bajra, etc. North Indians prepare paratas, chapatti, puri and rotis from wheat flour.
-Also, it is less spicy and includes mostly vegetables like Cauliflower, brinjal etc. One striking difference is the oil in which the food is cooked.
+North Indian main food is dal, chawal, bajra, etc. North Indians prepare parathas, chapatti, puri, and rotis from wheat flour.
+Also, it is less spicy and includes mostly vegetables like Cauliflower, brinjal, etc. One striking difference is the oil in which the food is cooked.
 In the north, they use mostly vegetable oils and mustard oil.

 The languages include mostly Hindi, Bhutia, Nepalese, Punjabi, Urdu(in Kashmir).

 Northern India embraces dance moves like Bhangra, Manipuri, Odissi, Bihu are some leading forms of classical dance.
-Kathak the main dance form in North India, While North Indian have Hindustani style music, musical instruments like sitar, sarangi, santoor, and tabla are used.
+Kathak is the main dance form in North India, While North Indian has Hindustani style music, musical instruments like sitar, sarangi, santoor, and tabla are used.